 Numbers Don’t Lie

-Best of all is the savings.
-Booking though WDW.com would have cost us $624.37 per night.
+Booking the same room through WDW.com would cost us $624.37 per night.

 So the debate above?
 Enter that again.
 Where to book an additional two nights?
 Gah!